 From there, you’re ready to become a landlord.

 Indeed, you don’t have to become a landlord to succeed with this real estate investing strategy, but getting into property management will mean keeping more of your earnings.
 If you elect to hire someone else for the job, expect their management fees to be about 10% of the annual rent at a minimum.
 That means there’s less passive income flowing into your bank account; the choice is yours.

 If you decide to become a landlord, you need to learn about your local landlord-tenant and Fair Housing laws.
 Once you understand your legal obligations, you can start marketing your property.

-We recommend using TurboTenant for all of your landlording needs.
-Their all-in-one software lets landlords market unlimited properties and find top-quality tenants for $0.
+We recommend using TurboTenant for all of your landlord’s needs.
+Their all-in-one software lets landlords market unlimited properties and finds top-quality tenants for $0.
 You can even collect rent online, manage maintenance requests, and communicate with your renters directly through their platform – not to mention pay a nominal fee to access their Forms pack, which has all the supporting documents modern property managers need.

-Additionally, the TurboTenant team publishes new articles on a weekly basis and hosts webinars monthly to help you stay up to date with everything in the rental industry.
+Additionally, the TurboTenant team publishes new articles weekly and hosts webinars monthly to help you stay up-to-date with everything in the rental industry.

 Landlording has never been so accessible!

 Okay, so you can’t prepare for everything, but that doesn’t mean you shouldn’t try to be ready for the unexpected.
 Take maintenance costs, for example.
 It’s not unrealistic to have everything going well until all the major appliances break at once, and you have to act quickly.